thoni56/joobrols/README.md

 Joomla (https://joomla.org) is a CMS that makes it easy to manage small to large websites.
 Its routing mechanism is designed to give flexibility.
-But this flexibility sometimes causes the router to not generate a 404 for wrong links.
+But this flexibility sometimes causes the router to not generate a 404 for incorrect links.
 Instead the result is an empty, but valid page.

 This little program was designed specifically to find those links.
 It works as most of the